dlicht110/compiler-construction/lecture-2.2.md

 Lexers implement mathematical structures called determinstic finite automata (DFA).
 You have implemented some DFAs in Assignment 1 already.

 The plan for the next lectures is to learn how to go from regular expressions to non-deterministic automata to deterministic automata.
-Here is a [preview](https://swtch.com/~rsc/regexp/regexp1.html).
+Here is a [good online article about history and implementations](https://swtch.com/~rsc/regexp/regexp1.html).

 Let us get started learning the basics.